localvoid/ivi/packages/ivi/README.md

 [workarounds to reduce number of data bindings](https://github.com/krausest/js-framework-benchmark/blob/dd5b6b6d8a5fa7c980ef7d6d4374335aa6e9d0b3/frameworks/keyed/surplus/src/view.tsx#L42-L48).
 - Benchmarks are usually biased towards some type of libraries.

-But any flawed benchmark is still way much better than "common sense" that is used by some other libraries to explain why their libraries are faster.
+But any flawed benchmark is still way much better than "common sense" that is used by some library authors to explain why their libraries are "faster".

 To explain how to make sense from numbers in benchmarks I'll use [the most popular benchmark](https://github.com/krausest/js-framework-benchmark).
 It contains implementations for many